coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The Joy-Con Grip is a plastic shell into which you can insert the two Joy-Cons to use them as a normal gamepad.
+The Joy-Con Grip is a plastic shell into which you can insert the two Joy-Cons to use them as a normal gamepad...

 ### Nintendo Switch Game Cards